josgabfer/UmbrellaAPI/README.md

 # -c is the create action operator.
 # -id is the internal domains argument
 # -p is the API profile (Optional).

+# Create Internal Networks from a file:

+python UmbrellaAPI.py -D -c -in -p <profile>

+# -c is the create action operator.
+# -in is the internal networks argument
+# -p is the API profile (Optional).
+# When creating internal networks, make sure you have the site ID, tunnel ID, or Network ID, you can use the list -l argument to get this information.

 ```